 The Adviser selects equity securities through bottom-up fundamental research.
 The Adviser's research analysts continually evaluate companies within their defined investable universe based upon a variety of both qualitative and quantitative criteria.
-Quantitative measures include price-to-earnings, price-to-book value, price-to-sales, priceto-net present value, price-to-free cash flow, sustainable dividend yield and price-to-liquidation/replacement value.
+Quantitative measures include price-to-earnings, price-to-book value, price-to-sales, price-to-net present value, price-to-free cash flow, sustainable dividend yield and price-to-liquidation/replacement value.
 The qualitative analysis assists the research team in producing an understanding of franchise quality, management strength, corporate strategy, barriers-to-entry, shareholder value orientation, operating and industry fundamentals and competitive advantage.
 The research-driven investment process seeks to add value through active management and by selecting securities of companies that, in the Adviser's opinion, are misperceived and undervalued by the market.
 The Adviser makes use of convertible securities on an opportunistic basis as an alternative to the underlying equity in addition to also considering securities across a company's capital structure, including debt.

 The Adviser may sell a security when the Adviser believes that it has found a better alternative, the security's fundamentals have deteriorated, or the security's value has appreciated and approached the Adviser's estimated intrinsic value.
-When the Adviser believes that market conditions are unfavorable to its style of investing, or is otherwise unable to locate attractive investment opportunities, the Fund may hold a higher level of cash or money market instruments.
-Due to a larger percentage of such holdings, the Fund may not participate in market advances or declines to the same extent that it would if the Fund remained more fully invested in equity securities.